 See chapter 20 for the factors which should be taken into account when considering amendments.

-Rectification of Obvious Errors
+Rectification of Obvious Mistakes

 Rules 66.5, 91.1(b)

-Errors which are due to the fact that something other than that which was obviously intended was written in the contents of the international application (other than the request) or other paper submitted to the International Preliminary Examining Authority (for example, linguistic errors, spelling errors) may usually be rectified at any time during international preliminary examination If a correction is not of this character (for example, if it involves cancellation of claims, omission of passages in the description or omission of certain drawings), it is treated by the examiner as an amendment and dealt with on that basis (see paragraph 20.09 and Chapter 8).
+Mistakes which are due to the fact that something other than that which was obviously intended was written in the contents of the international application (other than the request) or other paper submitted to the International Preliminary Examining Authority (for example, linguistic errors, spelling errors) may be rectified if a request for rectification is submitted within 26 months from the priority date.
+If a correction is not of this character (for example, if it involves cancellation of claims, omission of passages in the description or omission of certain drawings), it would not be authorized by the Authority (see paragraph 20.09 and Chapter 8).

 Rule 91.1(d)

-Subject to authorization (see paragraph 19.30), rectification of obvious errors in the international application can be made at the request of the applicant on his own volition.
-In addition, the examiner, upon study of the international application (other than the request) and any other papers submitted by the applicant, might also note obvious errors.
+Subject to authorization (see paragraph 19.30), rectification of obvious mistakes in the international application can be made at the request of the applicant on his own volition.
+In addition, the examiner, upon study of the international application (other than the request) and any other papers submitted by the applicant, might also note obvious mistakes.
 (See Chapter 8).
 Although Rule 91 allows the International Preliminary Examining Authority to invite the applicant to submit a request for rectifications, it is not foreseen that such invitations will be issued since any error which can be rectified under Rule 91 will not be an impediment to establishing the international preliminary examination report.

-Rule 91.1(e), (f) and (g)(ii); Section 607
+Rule 91.1(e), (f), (g)(ii), 91.2; Section 607

 Rectification of an obvious error cannot be made before the International Preliminary Examining Authority without the express authorization of that Authority.
-The Authority is permitted to authorize rectification of such errors in a part of the international application other than the request or in any papers submitted to it.
-The Authority may only authorize rectification of obvious errors mistakes if a request for rectification is submitted within 26 months from the priority date.up to the time the international preliminary examination report is established.
-See paragraph 8.15 to 8.18.A rectification of an obvious mistake that is authorized under Rule 91.1 shall be taken into account by the International Preliminary Examining Authority for the purposes of the international preliminary examination.
+The Authority is permitted to authorize rectification of such mistakes in a part of the international application other than the request or in any papers submitted to it.
+The Authority may only authorize rectification of obvious mistakes if a request for rectification is submitted within 26 months from the priority date.
+See paragraph 8.15 to 8.18.

+Rules 66.1(d-bis), 66.4bis

+A rectification of an obvious mistake that is authorized under Rule 91.1 shall be taken into account by the International Preliminary Examining Authority for the purposes of the international preliminary examination.
 However, it need not be so taken into account for purposes of the written opinion or the international preliminary examination report if it is received by, authorized by, or notified to that Authority after it has begun to draw up that opinion or report.

 Informal Communication with the Applicant

 Rule 66.6